abichinger/odoo_cloud_link_docs/drives/local.md

 {% include module.md module="base" %}

-A Local Drive connects a directory of your system to Odoo.
+A Local Drive connects a directory from your system to Odoo.

 ## Local Drive Settings